openvinotoolkit/open_model_zoo/demos/monodepth_demo/python/README.md

                         Optional.
 Specify the model adapter.
 Default is openvino.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
+Specify the target device to infer on; CPU or GPU is acceptable.
 The demo will look for a suitable plugin for device specified.
 Default value is CPU.

 Inference options: